fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 How to study the course – instructions in a nutshell: 5 cr core course CSM141081

 - Do the exercises.
 The exercises are submitted through GitHub and marking them is done on the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
-    - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system
+    - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system.
 - If you want to get University of Helsinki credits
     - Enroll in the course.
 You will get the enrollment link through the submission system once you have completed enough exercises.
 Read more [here](/en/part0/general_info#submitting-exercises)
     - Save your student number.
 After course enrollment, save your University of Helsinki student ID number in the submission system.